Park Hyo-shin: 2004–2010: Drama soundtracks and 10th anniversary

-2011–present: Hiatus and comeback
+2011–2016: Hiatus and comeback

 Park served 21 months in Yongsan District as an entertainment soldier as part of conscription in South Korea.
 He finished his service in September 2012.

 After a four-year hiatus, Park released consecutive hit singles, all of which topped local music charts.
 "Wild Flower" was released in March 2014.
 The ballad single is about overcoming emotional turmoil through the metaphor of a resilient wildflower.
 It garnered the first place spot on the K-pop Hot 100, beating out Mr. Chu by Apink.
 The song remained on the charts long after its release, still placing 70th in March 2016.
 It was followed by "Happy Together" in November 2014.
 In April 2015, Park released the digital single "Shine Your Light".

 In 2014, Park played Wolfgang Amadeus Mozart in the musical Mozart! at the Sejong Center.

 Park's 2008 contract with Jellyfish Entertainment expired in 2016.
-On August 24, 2016 Park signed with Glove Entertainment.
+On August 24, 2016, Park signed with Glove Entertainment.
 This move was, however, highly controversial, as Park later faced a fraud lawsuit after reportedly taking approximately 400 million KRW worth of gifts after promising to sign an exclusive contract with another company.

 Under Glove Entertainment, Park released a new album in October 2016, followed by a concert titled "I Am A Dreamer" from October 8–16, 2016.

+2017–2021: Continued Musical Theatre Work

+Following the release of his 2016 album I Am A Dreamer, Park Hyo Shin shifted his primary focus to musical theatre.
+During this period, he took on leading roles in large-scale productions, including The Man Who Laughs and Beethoven, further establishing his reputation as a versatile stage performer.
+While he did not release a full-length studio album during these years, he remained active through performances and select appearances.
+His absence from the music charts after 2019 coincided with a period of decreased recording activity.

+2022–2024: Agency Transition and Return to Recording

+In 2022, Park Hyo Shin began managing his career under a new agency, Herbigharo, which he reportedly helped establish.
+This transition marked a new phase in his professional trajectory, granting him greater creative and administrative control.
+In late 2024, Park released the single “Hero,” his first major recording release in several years.
+The track was positioned as a prelude to his forthcoming eighth studio album and marked a return to songwriting and arrangement involvement.
+That same year, he featured on the track “Winter Ahead” with BTS member V, drawing renewed attention to his musical collaborations and digital presence.